Touchstone Television: History

 It was announced in December 2014 that Fox 21 and Fox Television Studios would merge into Fox 21 Television Studios.
 This situation came as a result of FTVS's president David Madden being promoted to Fox Broadcasting Company and the fact that both units were focusing on the same market, cable television.
 The combined operation is headed by Fox 21 president Bert Salke.

 In January 2020, Fox 21 reached a first-look deal with Marta Kauffman's studio Okay Goodnight, beginning with an adaptation of the 2019 novel The Dreamers.
 In early-February 2020, it reached a first-look deal with the Gotham Group.

 On August 10, 2020, as part of a reorganization of Walt Disney Television following the acquisition of 21st Century Fox by Disney, the studio was renamed Touchstone Television — reviving a brand dormant since the previous Touchstone Television was renamed ABC Studios in 2007.
-ABC Studios had also merged with the previous iteration of ABC Signature Studios to form the current iteration of ABC Signature.
-The renamed Touchstone Television studio retains a typewriter-styled logo similar to the previous Fox 21 and Fox 21 Television Studios brandings.
+ABC Studios had also merged with the previous iteration of ABC Signature Studios to form the ABC Signature.
+The renamed Touchstone Television studio retained a typewriter-styled logo similar to the previous Fox 21 and Fox 21 Television Studios brandings.
 The first and only production under the name was the Hulu film Books of Blood.

 Less than four months following this change, on December 1, 2020, Walt Disney Television head Dana Walden announced a further reorganization which will see the newly renamed division wound up, with Salke transitioning to an overall producing deal with Disney Television Studios, and remaining operations absorbed into 20th Television.